SihaoCheng/WD_models/README.md

 'logteff':      | 1d-array.
 The logarithm effective temperature of the WD in Kelvin (K).
 'Mbol':         | 1d-array.
 The absolute bolometric magnitude of the WD.
 Many are converted from the log(L/Lsun) or log(L), where I adopt: Mbol_sun = 4.75, Lsun = 3.828e33 erg/s.
 'cool_rate^-1': | 1d-array.
 The reciprocal of cooling rate dt / d(bp-rp), in Gyr/mag.
-'G':            | 1d-array.
-The absolute magnitude of Gaia G band, converted from the atmosphere interpolation.
+'Mag':          | 1d-array.
+The chosen absolute magnitude, converted from the atmosphere interpolation.
-'bp_rp':        | 1d-array.
-The Gaia color index BP-RP, converted from the atmosphere interpolation.
+'color':        | 1d-array.
+The chosen color index, converted from the atmosphere interpolation.